graysonkent/graysonkent.github.io/_posts/2017-06-09-faking-dependencies-with-the-equivs-package.md

 Please note that the Package name has to match what you are trying to replace, and the Version should be higher than the real package.
 The 1 in "1:50" refers to the [epoch number](http://www.fifi.org/doc/debian-policy/policy.html/ch-versions.html), which defaults to 0.

 Now you just need to build the dummy package with `equivs-build packageToFake`.
-This will generate your `packagetofake_1.5_all.deb` which you can now install like normal with `dpkg -i`
+This will generate your `packagetofake_1.5_all.deb` which you can now install like normal with `dpkg -i`.